 A big part of being in the military is being mobile.
 That means changing duty stations.
 When you get permanent change of station (PCS) orders, you should know what transportation allowances you are eligible for.

-A PCS move is basically a move between one duty station and another, or between your final duty station and home of record upon retirement or discharge.
-There are many types of PCS orders, each with their own special rules and regulations, some of these include: accompanied or unaccompanied PCS overseas, PCS to same geographic area, change of a ship's homeport or unit's location, PCS with temporary duty en route, etc.
+A PCS move can be a move between one duty station and another or between your final duty station and home of record upon retirement or discharge.
+There are many types of PCS orders, each with their own special rules and regulations.
+Some of these include: accompanied or unaccompanied PCS overseas, PCS to same geographic area, change of a ship's homeport or unit's location, PCS with temporary duty en route, etc.

-The government will pay most costs associated with your move, if there are any costs not reimbursed you may be able to claim them on your taxes.
-You can receive many of these travel allowances before the move or you may be issued a travel card to help keep you from paying the high cost of moving out-of-pocket.
+The government will pay most costs associated with your move.
+If there are any costs not reimbursed, you may be able to claim them on your taxes.
+You can receive many of these travel allowances before the move, or you may be issued a travel card to help keep you from paying the high cost of moving out of pocket.

-The most common reimbursed travel allowances include:
+The most common government-paid travel allowances include:

 The government will provide you and your dependents transportation from one duty station to another.
-They will either issue you a ticket for a common carrier (air, rail, etc.), or provide you money to travel via your privately owned vehicle (POV).
+It will either transport you via government airplane or vehicle, issue you a ticket for a common carrier (air, rail, etc.), or provide you money to travel via your privately owned vehicle (POV).